interactive-brokers-review

 Under $100,0005.33%

-To have a clear picture of forex fees, we calculated a forex benchmark fee for major currency pairs.
-This catch-all benchmark includes commissions, spreads, and financing costs for all brokers.
+To provide a clear overview of foreign exchange pricing, we calculated a standardized forex benchmark cost for major currency pairs.
+This all-in benchmark reflects the combined impact of commissions, bid–ask spreads, and financing charges across different brokers.

 Interactive Brokers forex benchmark fee of a $20,000 30:1 long position held for one week